PiotrMachowski/lovelace-xiaomi-vacuum-map-card/README.md

   To get coordinates switch to a specific mode, create a selection and hold "Play" button.
   A popup with full service call details will be shown.
+  This feature replaces `debug` option from previous versions of the card.

 - **Creating outline**